 The T&P valve is designed to let water out if the heater's water pressure becomes too high.
 But if this valve connection becomes loose, or if the T&P valve breaks, water could seep out.

 High Water Pressure

-If the temperature on your water heater thermostat is set to high, the T&P valve will start releasing water.
+If the temperature on your water heater thermostat is set to high, the T&P valve will release water.
 This is to protect you from a highly pressurized water heater.

-Over time the minerals in the water heater cause the lining of the water heater tank to deteriorate.
+Over time, the minerals in a water heater cause the lining of the water heater tank to deteriorate.
 This causes cracks to form on the interior of the supply tank.
-Water will surely burst out of a tank with cracks.
+With cracks present, water will surely burst out of the tank.

 Crack In Water Heater

 Heat causes water to expand.
-And, the constant stress this puts on the water heater causes cracks to form on the surface over time.
+As a result of the constant stress that this puts on the water heater, cracks can form on the surface over time.

-Additionally, hard water also causes cracks to form in your tank.
-If your water heater has a crack you will need a water heater replacement.
+Additionally, hard water (i.e. water that has a high level of mineral content) also causes cracks to form in your tank.
+If your water heater has a crack, you will need a water heater replacement.

 How Do I Prevent My Water Heater Leaking?

-Did you know that a leaky water heater is avoidable?
-You don't have to suffer through the stress and of unknown conditions of a leaking water heater.
+You may not know, but a leaky water heater is easily avoidable?
+You don't have to suffer through the stress of unknown conditions that comes with having a leaking water heater.